daniellee6925/portfolio/public/learning_of_the_day.md

 - How does hashing work?
     - You put the input value into a hash function which outputs a fixed-sized value which decides where the value is stored in memory
 - How would you make a deep copy in Python?
     - when we use "=" we are not making a copy, we are just referencing the same object.
-Use deepcopy function from the copy module in python
+Use deepcop l,lokjhxcol;p'/y function from the copy module in python
 - How would you achieve memoization in Python?
     - Memoization is a technique used to cache expensive function calls so that when the same input occurs again, the results can be returned immediately.
 You can use a dictionary to store the cached values and use a decorator around a function.